 Bust A Move—Young MC

 With one mile to go, Mike and Michelle told us to forge ahead if we had it in us.
 I was a little sad to leave them behind.
 They’d been so instrumental in helping me reach my goal.
 But I took all the juice that was left in my legs and charged forward.
-It was time for me to “Bust a Move” and get that PR.
+It was time for me to “Bust a Move” and get that marathon PR.

 At the 26-mile mark, I found my band mate Cindy once-again waving her pom poms.
 Then I saw my boyfriend, who’d run the race himself in 3:35 flat, with a camera in hand.
 I waved and smiled as I cruised across the finish line in personal record time: 4 hours, 58 minutes and 12 seconds.

 I did it!
 I ran an entire marathon, and came in under 5 hours, shaving almost an hour off my previous time.
+It was the marathon PR I was dreaming about.

 I looked back to spot Mike and Michelle.
 I wanted to thank them, but I was lost in an undulating sea of runners.
 Someone put a medal around my neck, a heat blanket around my arms, and a bag of food in my hand.
 My cell phone started ringing non-stop—my mom, my sister, my friends all calling to congratulate me.
 After stumbling 10 blocks out of the park, I found Karen and Christy waiting for me with warm clothes and a car ride home.
 I was shaking and sore, but jubilant.